mlswg/mls-protocol/draft-barnes-mls-protocol.md

 with better FS and PCS guarantees.
-The next generation of Application Secret is computed by generating an Application_Secret_N+1 from Application_Secret_N as described in this section then re-deriving the traffic keys as described in the previous section.
+The next generation of Application Secret is computed by generating an Application_Secret_N+1 from Application_Secret_N as described in this section then re-deriving the traffic keys as described in the key schedule (see {{key-schedule}}).

-The next-generation Application_Secret_N+1 can happen independantly from an update triggered by a Group Secret change and is computed as:
+The next-generation Application_Secret_N+1 is independant from an update triggered by a Group secret change and is computed as:

 ~~~~
 Application_Secret_N+1 =
-    HKDF-Expand-Label(Application_Secret_N,"mls app upd","", Hash.length)
+    HKDF-Expand-Label(Application_Secret_N,"mls app upd", App_Context, Hash.length)
 ~~~~

 Once Application_Secret_N+1 and its associated traffic keys have